Muhammad famously denied that Jesus Christ ever died, instead saying that "it was only made to appear so", and "Allah raised Him up to himself":

 Notice above that the High Priest was the one who was "anointed with holy oil" (Numbers 35:25, Leviticus 8:5-12), which is representative of the Messiah, which literally means "anointed".
 Christ is called our "High Priest" repeatedly in the New Testament (Hebrews 2:17, 3:1, 4:14-15, 5:10, 6:20, 7:26-28, 8:1, 9:11, 10:21).

-And, we see here that God wanted the death of the High Priest to have life-for-life symbolism.
+And, notice here that God wanted the death of the High Priest to have life-for-life symbolism.
 It was to be as if the avenger of blood was satisfied by the death of the anointed, in place of the one who committed the manslaughter.

 The primary Psalm that prophesies of the death of Christ is Psalm 22: